jonross/kugl/README.md

        group by 1, 3 order by 1, 2 desc"
 ```

-If this query is helpful, [save it](./docs/aliases.md), then you can just run `kugel nodes`.
+If this query is helpful, [save it](./docs/aliases.md), then you can run `kugel nodes`.

 ## How it works (important)

 Kugel is just a thin wrapper on Kubectl and SQLite.
 It turns `SELECT ...
-FROM pods`into
+FROM pods` into
 `kubectl get pods -o json`, then maps fields from the response to columns
 in SQLite.
 If you `JOIN` to other resource tables like `nodes` it calls `kubectl get`
 for those too.
 If you need more columns or tables than are built in, there's a config file for that.